JimFowler/books/Books20/Tools/doc/operation.rst

 button.

-**Insert Symbol... <Ctrl-I>**: Brings up a window with a list of commonly used Unicode charactors.
-By clicking on a charactor it will be inserted into the currently active text or line entry box at the current cursor location.
+**Insert Symbol... <Ctrl-I>**: Brings up a window with a list of commonly used Unicode characters.
+By clicking on a character it will be inserted into the currently active text or line entry box at the current cursor location.
 No action occurs if the focus is currently held by something other than a text or line entry item.